CharlieDigital/typescript-is-like-csharp/docs/pages/intermediate/databases-and-orms.md

   </template>
 </CodeSplitter>

+It's important to make a note of the output shape from the query.
+Note that on the Entity Framework side, the results are actually projected into a flat model that doesn't have an entity mapping in our domain (we'll see later how to handle this).
+The `.Select(finish => { ... })` expression translates into a `SELECT` projection with aliases that actually executes in the database and the return result is already flattened.

 ::: info Anonymous types in action
 The result of the select from the .NET side is an [anonymous type](../basics/classes.md#anonymous-types).
 For transmitting, it probably makes sense to convert this into a `Record`.